aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 Since trades are reflected, sans-sanitization on the **My Trades** page, we can perform XSS!
 Or can we?

-A quick look at the app shows us that it is using XSS' top nemesis: **Content Security Policy**.
+A quick look at the app shows us that it is using XSS' top nemesis: [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP).
 ```python
 @web.before_request
 def before_request():